joshuawchen/paramax_py39/docs/index.rst

    ('abc', 1, Array([1., 1., 1.], dtype=float32))

-Many simple parameterizations can be handled with this class.
-As another example, we can parameterize a lower triangular matrix (such that it remains lower triangular during optimization) as follows
+Many simple parameterizations can be handled with this class, for example, we can parameterize a lower triangular matrix using

 .. doctest::